handsontable/spreadsheet-icons/README.md

 ## Licensing

-This "Spreadsheet Icons" is a part of Handsontable Pro that is a commercial software distributed by Handsoncode sp. z o. o.
+This project is a part of Handsontable software.
+You can either use a free license for all your non-commercial projects or purchase a commercial license.
-By installing, copying, or otherwise using this project, you agree to be bound by the terms of its General Software License Terms ("Terms") available in the main directory of the Handsontable Pro software repository.

 Copyright (c) Handsoncode sp. z o.o.